 She in turn was replaced in 2013 by Veronique Smondack, Catherine’s daughter, so the club has always been managed by a member of the Lacoste family.
 As of 2019, the new president is Jean Marie Lacoste, the grandson of René Lacoste, and he has exciting plans for the future of the club.

 The course lies just outside the little fishing town of St Jean de Luz, a short half an hour drive south of Biarritz, and it’s one of the most celebrated golfing layouts in the Basque region, largely through the charming ambiance both on and off the course that’s been cultivated over many years by its owners.

 Designed by Harry Colt, the course consists of two distinct nines, with tree-lined fairways wandering through woodland on the front nine and water coming into play on the inward half.
 Five of the holes are configured as par threes and three are set out as par fives.

-Extending to 5,833 metres from the back tees and playing to a par of 70, Golf de Chantaco has hosted the Open de France Dames for professional women since 2012 and the French Open for their male counterparts was also held here in 1970, an event won by Australian David Graham.
+Extending to 5,833 metres from the back tees and playing to a par of 70, Golf de Chantaco hosted the Open de France Dames for professional women from 2012 to 2017 and the French Open for their male counterparts was also held here in 1970, an event won by Australian David Graham.

 I was lucky to get a game here back in April as the course was closed for a big refurbishment and not due to officially re-open until the following day, when local golfing hero Jean Garaïalde, now in his 80s, would cut the red ribbon before hitting a ceremonial drive off the 1st tee.

 I was also fortunate to speak to the CEO, Jean-Marie Lacoste, whose family has been steeped in the club since its inception almost a hundred years ago.
 Jean-Marie is very much a “hands on” person and is probably more likely to be found digging drainage ditches out on the course then directing operations from the clubhouse.